leenkme/leenkme/readme.txt

 Yes, just be sure to check the box to Tweet/Publish/Share/Feed all authors in the leenk.me plugins.

-= Can I add multiple Twitter/Facebook/LinkedIn/FriendFeed accounts to a single leenk.me account? =
+= Can I add multiple Twitter/Facebook/LinkedIn accounts to a single leenk.me account? =

 Yes, now you can.
-If you have a Personal account, you can add up to 3 leenk.me API keys each API key can support 1 Twitter account, Facebook Profile, Facebook Page, Facebook Group, LinkedIn Profile, LinkedIn Group, LinkedIn Company, Friendfeed profile, and Friendfeed group.
+If you have a Personal account, you can add up to 3 leenk.me API keys each API key can support 1 Twitter account, Facebook Profile, Facebook Page, Facebook Group, LinkedIn Profile, and LinkedIn Company.
 If you have a Business account you can add up to 10 leenk.me API keys.

 = How to use the leenk.me Twitter plugin =